Two Column Content (44)

 The CSC (CRIG Seminar Committee), a working party of the CAVAL Research and Information Group, plans, publicises and conducts CRIG's annual seminar, held in November each year.

-Find programs and content from the last 10 years' events below.
+Find programs and content from past events below.

 Follow us on Twitter @CRIGseminar